eosasia/eos-desktop/README.md

 ## Contribute
 Building EOS Desktop takes a lot of hard work and time.
-If you want to see contribute to the development of EOS Desktop you can send EOS to account name: `eosdesktopio`.
+If you want to contribute to the development of EOS Desktop you can send EOS to account name: `eosdesktopio`.

 ## Scatter Integration